ArcelorMittal drops investment at Liege plant

-BRUSSELS ArcelorMittal (ISPA.AS), the world's largest steelmaker, said on Monday it had abandoned a plan to invest 138 million euro ($181.4 million) in a steel plant in Belgium, placing its future in doubt.
+BRUSSELS ArcelorMittal (ISPA.AS), the world's largest steelmaker, said on Monday it had abandoned a plan to invest 138 million euro (111.5 million pounds) in a steel plant in Belgium, placing its future in doubt.

 The steel giant said last October it would close two blast furnaces and a foundry at the site in Liege, with unions estimating that 500 jobs would be lost.
 Both blast furnaces had already been idled.